 A maintenance medication is any prescription taken daily.
 Some examples are: antidepressants, asthma medications, birth control pills, cholesterol medications, blood pressure medications, and anticonvulsants.

-The main advantage is maintenance drugs are available via mail-order in 90-day quantities and at less expense than at a retail pharmacy.
+The main advantage is maintenance drugs are available via home delivery in 90-day quantities and at less expense than at a retail pharmacy.
 Examples of maintenance medications include those for: diabetes, depression, asthma, blood pressure, birth control, as well as anticonvulsants.
-Examples of medications not available through mail-order are: pain therapies, muscle relaxants, antibiotics, anti-anxiety drugs, anti-migraine drugs, and injectables.
+Examples of medications not available through Home Delivery are: pain therapies, muscle relaxants, antibiotics, anti-anxiety drugs, anti-migraine drugs, and injectables.

 PO BOX 66564

 Your order will arrive in about 14 days.
 Be sure to have at least a two-week supply on hand before ordering so you don't run out while waiting.

 It changes twice a year based on FDA reviews of new medications and generic equivalents.
 Exceptions are based on FDA or PEHP Pharmacy and Therapeutics Committee recommendations.